Maurice (1987 film): Differences from the novel

 At the beginning of the film, Maurice is 11, rather than 14.
 The film omits almost all of the novel's philosophical dialogue and many subplots, such as Maurice's desire for the schoolboy Dickie.
 The scenes dealing with the subplot were filmed but not included in the final cut.
 The film expands the Wildean character of Lord Risley and sees him sentenced to six months of hard labour for homosexual conduct; in the novel, he is never imprisoned.
 In one deleted scene (first released in Cohen Media's 2002 DVD edition), Risley commits suicide.
 In the novel, the Durham family seat is Penge, on the border of Wiltshire and Somerset; in the film, the country house is in Pendersleigh Park.
 The hypnotist Lasker-Jones appears in the film rather more than in the novel; he is the person most understanding of Maurice's psychological and social situation.

 Release

-The film had its world premiere at the Venice Film Festival in 1987, where Ivory was awarded a Silver Lion as Best Director, sharing the prize with Ermanno Olmi.
+The film had its world premiere at the Venice Film Festival on 5 September 1987, where Ivory was awarded a Silver Lion as Best Director, sharing the prize with Ermanno Olmi.
 James Wilby and Hugh Grant were jointly awarded Best Actor, and Richard Robbins received the prize for his music.
 The film received favourable reviews when it opened in New York City.
 Maurice received an Academy Award nomination in the Best Costume Design category.